Alex234-Java/The-Lord-of-the-Rings/README.md

 # The-Lord-of-the-Rings
-This is my first project made in Java 11.
+This is my first project made in Java 11./n
-It's a non-interactive game where the player has to create one army of heroes and one army of beasts(you can choose their life and armor and their type) and after pressing the fight button the armies will fight following an algorithm which will draw a random number representing their attack for each character.
+It's a non-interactive game where the player has to create one army of heroes and one army of beasts(you can choose their life and armor and their type)/ and after pressing the fight button the armies will fight following an algorithm which will draw a random number representing their attack for each character.
 The algorithm is made so the heroes have a better chance of drawing a bigger attack number.
 The type of the character matters too: